ciceromsjr/myfinancesplugin/README.md

 ```

-**ADD MULTIPLE TRANSACTIONS**
+**ADDING MULTIPLE TRANSACTIONS**

-You can aslo add as much transactions as you want to.
+You can also add as much transactions as you want to.

 ```